juniorohanyere/stogram/core/README.md

 **Custom Channels:**

 Stogram may define custom channels or communication mechanisms that require file descriptors to manage.
 For example, if it uses a custom messaging protocol or a unique IPC mechanism, it would have corresponding entries in the file descriptor table.

+**Process State Transition**

+The Stogram Chat System can have several common process states that describe the current status and execution state of a particular process.
+These process states are typically represented by a combination of one or more letters.

+1. **Running (R)**:
+	- The process is currently executing or in a running state.
+It is actively using the CPU.

+2. **Sleeping (S)**:
+	- The process is waiting for an event to occur, such as I/O completion, a signal, or a timer.
+It is not actively using the CPU and is considered idle.

+3. **Waiting (D)**:
+	- The process is in an uninterruptible sleep state.
+It is waiting for a resource that is not immediately available, and it cannot be interrupted by signals.
+This state is typically associated with I/O operations that cannot be canceled.

+4. **Stopped (T)**:
+	- The process has been stopped, either by receiving a stop signal (e.g., SIGSTOP) or because it is being debugged.
+Stopped processes can be resumed later.

+5. **Zombie (Z)**:
+	- A zombie process is a terminated process that has not yet been cleaned up by its parent process.
+It exists in the process table but has completed its execution.
+Zombie processes are waiting for their parent process to acknowledge their termination.

+6. **Paging (W or Paging)**:
+	- The process is waiting for pages of its code or data to be brought into memory from secondary storage (e.g., swap space).
+This state is often seen when a process experiences a page fault.

+7. **Traced or Trace stopped (X)**:
+	- The process is being traced or debugged by another process, such as a debugger.
+This state indicates that the process is paused for debugging purposes.

+8. **Foreground (F)**:
+	- The process is running in the foreground and currently has control of the terminal.
+User interactions with the terminal are directed to this process.

+9. **Background (B)**:
+	- The process is running in the background and is not currently controlling the terminal.
+Background processes typically do not receive user input directly.

+* Monitoring and managing process states are essential for understanding and troubleshooting system behavior and resource utilization.